Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 Will those students be assigned roommates who have been vaccinated?
 Will they be required to submit to coronavirus testing more often?
 Will professors raise qualms about being in the same classroom or laboratory with them?
 How will colleges track who’s vaccinated and who’s not?

 This is why safety protocols — mask-wearing, hand washing and social distancing — are still important, said Deborah Beck, chief health officer and vice president for health and well-being at the University of South Carolina.
-And in the absence of mandates, schools should encourage students to get vaccines and educate them about the benefits.
+And in the absence of mandates, schools should encourage students to get vaccinated and educate them about the benefits.

 No matter their stance on requirements, nearly all higher education leaders firmly support coronavirus vaccination.

-“With vaccines, there’s science and there’s data,” said Peter G. McDonough, vice president and general counsel of the American Council on Education, which represents college and university presidents.
+“With vaccines, there’s science, and there’s data,” said Peter G. McDonough, vice president and general counsel of the American Council on Education, which represents college and university presidents.
 “And it’s pretty darn strong.”

 McDonough said that college presidents are considering carefully the legal and political ramifications of the choices they make.
 Some will feel free to take a strong position in favor of mandates.
 Some will not.